recommenders-team/recommenders/README.md

 ## Build Status

-These tests are the nightly builds, which compute the smoke and integration tests. `main` is our principal branch and `staging` is our development branch.
+These tests are the nightly builds, which compute the asynchronous tests. `main` is our principal branch and `staging` is our development branch.
 We use [pytest](https://docs.pytest.org/) for testing python utilities in [recommenders](recommenders) and [Papermill](https://github.com/nteract/papermill) and [Scrapbook](https://nteract-scrapbook.readthedocs.io/en/latest/) for the [notebooks](examples).

 For more information about the testing pipelines, please see the [test documentation](tests/README.md).

 ### AzureML Nightly Build Status

-Smoke and integration tests are run daily on AzureML.
+The nightly build tests are run daily on AzureML.

 | Build Type | Branch | Status |  | Branch | Status |
 | --- | --- | --- | --- | --- | --- |